bloomberg/bde_verify/doc/docs/main.rst

    files
    +++++

    Missing or inaccessible component header file or test driver.
+BDE style requires that a component have a header file, an implementation file, and a test driver file.

    * ``FI01``
      Component header file is missing.